Click To Read More

 The Water of Leith

-Easy.
-The Water of Leith walkway is well maintained and has good-access pathways, although after heavy rain there can be lots of big puddles.
-Some sections might not be suitable for walkers with mobility problems.
-In winter it can be a bit muddy too.
+The Water of Leith walkway is well maintained, although after heavy rain there can be lots of big puddles.
+Some sections might not be suitable for walkers with mobility problems, and in winter it can be rather muddy.

 From the Water of Leith visitor centre, follow the signposts and head southwest towards Colinton.
 The walkway closely follows the river along its entire length although there are a couple of areas where it branches off, such as at the junction of the Colinton Dell path.

-There are a couple of options to cross over the river, but perhaps it is easiest to cross the bridge just before the Colinton Dell pathway.
+There are a couple of options to cross over the river, but perhaps it is easiest to cross the bridge just before Colinton Dell.
 You can then follow the Water of Leith walkway towards Colinton Church, before reaching the abandoned Colinton Station a few hundred yards south.

 At this point, you have the option of continuing your walk along the river in the direction of the Edinburgh Bypass or simply turning around and retracing your steps back to the visitor centre.